On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: Introduction

+In this paper, we develop a new approach to construct a well-posed IBVP \eqref{ibvp}, where the existence of solutions is proved in a similar way as in \cite{KRSW:2009} using (local) harmonic charts; the uniqueness result is achieved by describing the boundary geometry $\mathcal B(g)$ in a preferred frame -- referred to as the \textit{associated gauge} $\phi_g$ near $\cC$, which is determined by the spacetime $(M,g)$ and a gauge source field $\Theta_\cC$. {The way the uniqueness issue is resolved is, to a certain extent, similar to that in \cite{Friedrich-Nagy:1999}; the key is the method of describing the boundary geometry.
+However, while the boundary frame in \cite{Friedrich-Nagy:1999} is deeply involved with the adapted gauge in the process of reducing the Einstein equations, in our work the associated gauge $\phi_g$ is geometric and independent of the local harmonic gauge imposed on the Einstein equations. }

-The approach is to associate to each spacetime $(M,g)$ a natural wave map {(frame)} $\f_g$ which, with {an appropriate} choice of initial-boundary data for $\f_g$, is uniquely determined by $g$.
-Moreover, this association will satisfy the natural and crucial equivariance property \eqref{equif} below.
+The approach is to associate to each spacetime $(M,g)$ a natural wave map {(preferred frame)} $\f_g$ which, with {an appropriate} choice of initial-boundary data for $\f_g$, is uniquely determined by $g$.
+Moreover, this association will satisfy a natural and crucial equivariance property \eqref{equif} below.
 We then use natural boundary data for the metric $g$ in the {frame} $\f_g$ to describe the boundary conditions for $g$ in the IBVP.

-We first describe the construction of the associated wave map in detail.
+We first describe the construction of the associated gauge in detail.
 Given a compact, connected 3-manifold $S$ with nonempty boundary $\p S=\Si$ as above, let $M_0 = \bR_0^+ \times S$ be the standard product space equipped with a fixed global time function $t_0$ on $\bR_0^+ = [0,+\infty)$.
 Let $S_0=\{0\}\times S$ be the initial surface naturally identified with $S$, and $\cC_0 = \bR_0^+\times \Si$ be the associated portion of $\dm_0$, i.e.~$\dm_0 = S_0 \cup \cC_0$ with corner $\Si_0=\{0\}\times\Si$.
 Next, choose a fixed background smooth complete Riemannian metric $g_R$ on an open extension of $M_0$.
-As an example, when $\Si = \p S$ is embedded in $\bR^3$ as the boundary of a handlebody $S$, one may choose $g_R$ to be the flat Euclidean metric on $\bR^4$.
+As an example, when $\Si_0 = \p S_0$ is embedded in $\bR^3$ as the boundary of a handlebody $S_0$, one may choose $g_R$ to be the flat Euclidean metric on $\bR^4$.
 Let $r_0$ denote the distance function to $\cC_0$ in $M_0$ with respect to the Riemannian metric $g_R$.
-In the following we will consider wave maps from (subdomains of) a spacetime $(M,g)$ to the target space $(M_0,g_R)$, equipped with the standard functions $t_0,r_0$.
-As discussed below, the main results described below do not depend on these choices of $g_R, t_0, r_0$.
+In the following we will consider wave maps from (subdomains of) an ST-spacetime $(M,g)$ to the target space $(M_0,g_R)$, equipped with the standard functions $t_0,r_0$.
+The main results described below do not depend on these choices of $g_R, t_0, r_0$.